serghiou/best-of-data-science/best-of-r.md

 **[reticulate.](https://blog.rstudio.com/2018/10/09/rstudio-1-2-preview-reticulated-python/)** Package.
 Tutorial.
 A great way to code in Python within R. As of RStudio 1.2, reticulate can be used to start a Python environment, combine R and Python within the same R Markdown and produce plots!
 A great way of combining working within both languages.

+* **head.** Cool syntax.
+You can use negative indexes to remove from the end.
+For example, head(x, -1) will return all elements of object x apart from the last one.

 ## Text mining